zutobg/Crowdsale/README.md

 - Only ETH is accepted
 - KYC whitelisted addresses only

-After both sales are finished:
-The total supply is determined by how much we sell during sale (which will represent 60% of the existing tokens)

-Afterwards tokens will be minted to:
-* Team Fund (20% of total supply)
-Vesting: 1 year cliff, 3 year total.
-* Community & Audit Training Fund (10% of total supply)
-* Liquid Reserve (5% of total supply)
-* Partners (4% of total supply)
-* Airdrops (1% of total supply)

 __Whale protection:__  Combination of maximum participation limit and KYC’d addresses.